zerob13/photography-portfolio/README.md

 4. If you prefer to host images on an external CDN instead, simply update the paths in `meta.json` to point to absolute URLs.
 LFS will ignore remote links so no additional configuration is needed.

 The included `public/images/.gitkeep` placeholder keeps the directory under version control until real images are added.
-Remove it once your gallery is populated.
+It is a normal text file (not LFS tracked), so feel free to delete it once your gallery is populated.